kensho-technologies/graphql-compiler/README.rst

-Since some SQL database management systems support the concept of multiple `schemas <https://docs.sqlalchemy.org/en/13/core/metadata.html?highlight=schema#specifying-the-schema-name>`__, we cannot simply use table names as GraphQL objects because two SQLAlchemy :code:`Table` objects tables in different schemas can have the same the name.
+Since some SQL database management systems support the concept of multiple `schemas <https://docs.sqlalchemy.org/en/13/core/metadata.html?highlight=schema#specifying-the-schema-name>`__, we cannot simply use table names as GraphQL objects because two tables in different schemas can have the same the name.
 A solution that is not quite guaranteed to work, but will likely work in practice is to prepend the schema name as follows:

 .. code:: python